 The incorporation of these proposed features into the design will require a small footprint of work within the riparian zone and jurisdictional Waters of the U.S. (WOTUS).
-This includes excavation and the placement of a small amount of material or "fill" below the Ordinary High Water Mark4.
+This includes excavation and the placement of a small amount of material or "fill" below the Ordinary High Water Mark3.
 The footprint of the material within WOTUS is approximately .03 acres, or ~189 cubic yards of material and will consist of rip rap and a small concrete pad at the outfalls to the proposed culvert features.
 A 404(b)(1) evaluation is included as Appendix A to assess the impacts of this fill.
 No work is anticipated to occur within the flowing waterway of the channel, and no diversion or dewatering activities will be required.
-Coordination with the Central Coast Regional Water Quality Control Board is ongoing, a Clean Water Act section 401 Water Quality Certification will be obtained prior to construction.
+USACE has coordinated on this project with the Central Coast Regional Water Quality Control Board, and a Clean Water Act Section 401 Water Quality Certification was issued for this project on 21 May 2025.

-4 The Ordinary High Water Mark (OHWM) is a regulatory boundary that indicates the lateral extent of waterways under the Clean Water Act.
+3 The Ordinary High Water Mark (OHWM) is a regulatory boundary that indicates the lateral extent of waterways under the Clean Water Act.